12 Things to Do in Washington DC in December

 • Location: 1500 Capitol Street.

-• Dates of celebration: from November 26 to January 2.
+• Dates: November 26 to January 2.

-• Price: from approximately 28 €.
+• Price: starting at approximately €28.

-• Hours: from 4:30 pm to 10:30 pm.
+• Hours: 4:30 PM to 10:30 PM.

-8. Visit the Winternational Annual Embassy Showcase, at the Ronald Reagan Building
+8. Visit the Winternational Annual Embassy Showcase at the Ronald Reagan Building

 Winternational Annual Embassy Showcase| ©Ronald Reagan Bldg